-'''

-$ cargo run

-Compiling minigrep v0.1.0 (file:///projects/minigrep)

-Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

-Running 'target/debug/minigrep'

-thread 'main' panicked at 'index out of bounds: the len is 1

-but the index is 1', src/main.rs:29:21

-note: Run with 'RUST BACKTRACE=1' for a backtrace.
+''' $ cargo run Compiling minigrep v0.1.0 (file:///projects/minigrep) Finished dev [unoptimized + debuginfo] target(s) in 0.0s Running 'target/debug/minigrep' thread 'main' panicked at src/main.rs:27:21: index out of bounds: the len is 1 but the index is 1 note: run with 'RUST_BACKTRACE=1' environment variable to display a

-'''

 The line index out of bounds: the len is 1 but the index is 1 is an error message intended for programmers.
-It won't help our end users understand what happened and what they should do instead.
+It won't help our end users understand what they should do instead.
 Let's fix that now.

-Improving the Error Message

-In Listing 12-8, we add a check in the new function that will verify that the slice is long enough before accessing index 1 and 2.
-If the slice isn't long enough, the program panics and displays a better error message than the index out of bounds message.
+Improving the Error Message In Listing 12-8, we add a check in the new function that will verify that the slice is long enough before accessing index 1 and 2.
+If the slice isn't long enough, the program panics and displays a better error message.